kagiko/vaultwarden-wiki/Disable-registration-of-new-users.md

 ## Invitations via the admin page

-The bitwarden_rs admin can invite anyone via the [[admin page|Enabling-admin-page]], regardless of any of the restrictions above.
+The vaultwarden admin can invite anyone via the [[admin page|Enabling-admin-page]], regardless of any of the restrictions above.